Why are we building the European Education Area?

 In September 2020, the Commission outlined its renewed vision for the European Education Area and the concrete actions to achieve it in a Commission Communication.

-The Council of the EU responded with a February 2021 Resolution on a strategic framework for European cooperation in education and training for the period 2021-2030.
+The Council of the EU responded with the February 2021 Resolution on a strategic framework for European cooperation in education and training for the period 2021-2030.

 The strategic framework

-The strategic framework for European cooperation in education and training will support the achievement of the European Education Area by
+The strategic framework for European cooperation in education and training will contribute to the achievement of the European Education Area by

-- supporting EU Member States in their reforms of education and training systems
+- supporting EU Member States with their reforms of education and training systems

-- enhancing synergies with other policy areas such as research and innovation, social policy, employment or youth, and with EU funding instruments to better support national reforms
+- enhancing synergies with other policy areas, such as research and innovation, social policy, employment and youth, as well as with EU funding instruments to better support national reforms

 - identifying targets and indicators to guide work and monitor progress